article banner

 // Not good, not terrible val someObject = FileInputStream("/someFile.gz") .let(::BufferedInputStream) .let(::ZipInputStream) .let(::ObjectInputStream) .readObject() println(someObject) // Terrible print( FileInputStream("/someFile.gz") .let(::BufferedInputStream) .let(::ZipInputStream) .let(::ObjectInputStream) .readObject() )

-The solution to this problem is to use let (or another scope function) to invoke print "on the result".
+The solution to this problem is to use let (or another scope function) to invoke print "on" the result.

 FileInputStream("/someFile.gz") .let(::BufferedInputStream) .let(::ZipInputStream) .let(::ObjectInputStream) .readObject() .let(::print)